Burn Care for Traumatic Burn Injuries

 Burn care is a complex yet rewarding task that hopefully leads to a surviving patient who can return the best way possible to society.
-Prior to the mid-twentieth century, burn care was taken on by regular surgeons and nurses on ordinary hospital wards.
+Before the mid-twentieth century, burn care was taken on by regular surgeons and nurses on ordinary hospital wards.
 Because burns are difficult to treat, the survival rate was suboptimal.
-Records show that burn care prior to 1951 was painful and fraught with complications.
-In the age group defined by 15-43 years, the death rate of severely burned patients was 45 percent.
+Records show that burn care before 1951 was painful and fraught with complications.
+In the age group defined as 15-43 years, the death rate of severely burned patients was 45 percent.

 Some of the things that have improved burn care in recent years have been:

 - Better topical antibiotics to stave off local or generalized infections